a1k0n/a1k0n.github.io/_posts/2017-02-01-arduboy-teapot.md

 interrupted, it can find the function which called it and attribute the sample to that function as well.

-There is an auxiliary python scripts which collect the data from USB and save the histogram out, and another one to annotate the disassembly with the histogram.
+There is an auxiliary python script which collects the data from USB and saves the histogram out, and another one to annotate the disassembly with the histogram.